 Film the House, with respect to Film the House Participant’s involvement in the creation of a short film or video (the “Film”) pursuant to the terms below.

-- Your completed short film (if entering that category) – must be no less than 3 minutes and no longer than 15 minutes.
+- Completed short films must be no less than 3 minutes and no longer than 15 minutes.

 - With this submission, the applicant confirms that they possess all rights necessary for the screening of the submitted film.